charmed-kubernetes/layer-etcd/README.md

 The cluster must be in a state of only having a single member.
 So it's best to deploy a new cluster using the etcd charm, without adding any additional units.
+Snapshots are also only supported on the same etcd version with which the snapshot was taken.

 ```
 juju deploy etcd new-etcd